 Making Waves (Part 4): E-commerce Last Mile Delivery InnovatorsTech solutions for last mile delivery and e-commerce fulfillment

 Unless you have been living under a rock, you probably know by now that the supply chain logistics industry is changing.
-The huge increase in e-commerce sales, omnichannel retail and need for Direct-to Consumer last mile delivery is increasing the speed and need for technological innovation.
+The huge increase in e-commerce sales, omnichannel retail and need for

 Today we take a brief look at two companies that have developed technology solutions to aid in meeting these complex business challenges.